chatasweetie/Rideminder/README.md

 Designed to be used at transit stop and requires user’s transit line, transit stop and phone number.
 It makes 2 API calls for transit information:
    *Firebase - gets realtime data of transit vehicles
    *Google Map Direction - gets direction information
-Rideminder analyses and processes the two types of data - gets the closest transit vehicle number in realtime and creates a datetime object using the estimated arrival time.
+Rideminder analyses and processes two types of data - gets the closest transit vehicle number in realtime and creates a datetime object using the estimated arrival time.
 It places the information into my Postgres database.

 The Celery worker (celery is an asynchronous task queue/job queue based on distributed message passing) pulls request that have not been completed from my database every minute.
 It checks the transit vehicle's current location if it is within ½ a mile of the user’s destination.
 It also checks the datetime object if the estimated time is within 3 mins.
 If either of these conditions are satisfied, it sends a text message to the user using Twilio.